Zheng Saisai

-Zheng Saisai or Zheng Sai-Sai (郑赛赛; born 5 February 1994) is a Chinese tennis player.
-She has a best singles ranking of 34, achieved March 2020, and a career-high doubles ranking of No. world 15, achieved on 11 July 2016.
+Zheng Saisai (郑赛赛; born 5 February 1994) is a Chinese professional tennis player.
+She has a best singles ranking of 34, achieved in March 2020, and a career-high doubles ranking of world No. 15, achieved in July 2016.
 In her career, she has won one singles title in 2019 (at the Premier event in Silicon Valley), and six doubles titles on the WTA Tour.
-She also reached the final of the 2019 French Open in doubles with compatriot Duan Yingying.
+She also reached the final of the 2019 French Open with compatriot Duan Yingying.

-In addition, she won three singles and three doubles titles at WTA 125 tournaments, as well as twelve singles and nine doubles titles on the ITF Women's Circuit.
+In addition, she has won three singles and three doubles titles at WTA 125 tournaments, as well as twelve singles and nine doubles titles on the ITF Women's Circuit.

-Playing for China Fed Cup team, Zheng has a win–loss record of 11–7 as of September 2024.
+Playing for China Fed Cup team, Zheng has a win–loss record of 11–7 as of May 2026.

 Early life and background

 Zheng started playing tennis at age eight at tennis academy where mother worked.
 She stated that her tennis idol growing up was Justine Henin.
 Her favorite tournaments are Australian Open and Wimbledon.
 Zheng is coached by Alan Ma (马伟开).
 Her favorite shot is drop shot.

 Her father is of Tibetan ethnicity.
 She also has a Tibetan name, Suodian Zhuoma (索典卓玛).

 Her nickname is Jaguar, for her footwork and defence.